Info for

 • Participate in Collaboragency (campus ad/communications agency).

-• Complete an end of program field placement.
+• Complete an end-of-program field placement.

-Program Learning Outcomes
+Advertising And Promotion Program Learning Outcomes

 1. Identify and respond to clients’ advertising and marketing communications objectives by applying principles of marketing and communications